lokeshrajaram/TweetsMeetReviews/README.md

 ### DRY - making life easier...
 (CronJob)
     For convenience a script has been created which does all the above steps chained together.
     Also, the script is set in the crontab to run for every hour.
-Look for **"crontab.conf"** in conf/crontab.conf Look for **"tweetprocessor.sh"** in scripts/bash directory.
+Look for crontab.conf in conf/crontab.conf Look for tweetprocessor.sh in scripts/bash directory.
 This script can also be invoked as required.

 ### Testing the application